EVER WONDERED ABOUT GOD

 One of the arguments; embarrassing details … you don't lie to make yourself look bad.
 Peter was called Satan.
 The fact that all the disciples ran away and only the woman stayed cross.
 And the first witnesses at the tomb.
 The disciples and Jesus died for ‘the story’ and at different times.
 Dramatic change in the lives if the disciples after the resurrection; prepared to die for the truth of it and 10 disciples were martyred to death at different times in different places for what they saw and experienced.
 Died for the love of Christ that lived within them as they preached the message that no one could stop.
 Should the story of the New Testament be a lie for what purpose did they lie and die.
 Crimes are committed for three reasons; relationships/sex, for money or fame.
 None of these were factors in these people’s lives.

 X. Do Miracles Happen.?

-First and biggest miracles; Genesis 1:1 God created everything out of nothing.
-And then it follows that all of the miracles described in the Bible are not really a problematic, not even the resurrection of Christ.
+The first and biggest of miracles; Genesis 1:1 God created everything out of nothing.
+And then it follows that all of the miracles described in the Bible are not really problematic, not even the resurrection of Christ.

 XI.
 The Practical Argument.
 The Reality